LCBH/webtext/README.md

 *Web for old phones through a Raspberry Pi*

+## How to Contribute
+You can write yout own service as a backend quite easily.
+Look at the tutorial [HOWTO](https://github.com/lutcheti/webtext/blob/deploy/HOWTO_NEW-BACKEND.md).

 ## Goals
 **Task1**: I text to my Raspberry some question,
 I receive its answer within a minute.